 (Source: Les Rives Viet Nam).

-What is the best time to visit Cu Chi tunnels?
+What is the best time to visit the Cu Chi tunnels?

-Weather is always a factor to consider before your trip.
+The weather is always a factor to consider before your trip.
 Owing to the tropical climate, the area has two distinct seasons: the rainy season (May to October) and the dry season (November to April).
-Although the tunnels open from 7 am until 17pm, you should leave the tunnels before 16pm, especially on rainy days.
+Although the tunnels open from 7 am until 17 pm, you should leave the tunnels before 16 pm, especially on rainy days.

-As a tourist attraction, Cu Chi Tunnels have been welcoming thousands of people who come to visit every day.
-While you’re unable to get in the tunnels, there are several spaces inside the tunnels that were used as hospitals, meeting room, homemade weapon production area, daily life items production area, bunkers, underground bunkers, minefields, traps…
+As a tourist attraction, the Cu Chi Tunnels welcome thousands of visitors each day.
+While you’re unable to get into the tunnels, several spaces inside the tunnels were used as hospitals, meeting rooms, homemade weapon production areas, daily life items production areas, bunkers, underground bunkers, minefields, traps…

 The tour guide is giving a presentation about a booby trap in Cu Chi